-Maharajah Man Singh I, the ruler of Amer is one of the famous personalities in Indian history.
-He was one of the Navratana (nine gems) in the court of Mughal king Akbar, fighting as a general for the Mughal rule.
-He fought many wars from Afghanistan in the west to Bangladesh in the east, bringing all these areas under the Mughal rule.
+Maharajah Man Singh I, the ruler of Amer was one of the famous rulers in Indian history.
+He was one of the Navratana (nine gems) in the court of Mughal king Akbar.
+He fought many wars as a general of the Mughal army, from Afghanistan in the west to Bangladesh in the east, bringing all these areas under the Mughal rule.

 Mariam Mahal is in idyllic surroundings amidst dense forest.
-Even though there is no confirmed records popular belief is that this palace is 400-450 years old.
+Even though there is no confirmed information, the popular belief holds that this palace is 400-450 years old.
 The floods of 1981 caused extensive damage to the Mariam Mahal.
-It’s located far from a road head and it can only be reached by trekking through the thick forest growth.
+It’s cannot be reached through a road; accessible only through a jungle walk amidst the thick forest growth.

-In old times, a road paved with heavy stones used to exist, but now it’s hidden under the thick foliage.
+In old times, there was a road paved with heavy stones, but now it’s hidden under the thick foliage.
 The palace overlooks valley constructed on the edge of a hill.
 The drop from the edge is at least 170-225 feet.

-There are some structures in the valley forming part of the palace, which looks like the entrance gate and place marked for security guards.
+There are some structures in the valley forming part of the palace, which looks like the entrance gate and place meant for the security guards.

-The ramparts are gone, visible in barely few places.
+The ramparts are gone, visible in hardly a few places.
 In the palace section, living quarters barely exist.
 A small section of a dwelling unit is all that remains now apart from the base of a turret.

-It’s a dense jungle where finding your way is very difficult apart from the danger of encountering wild beasts.
+It’s a dense jungle where finding your way is not easy apart from the danger of encountering the wild beasts.
 It’s almost impossible to reach this place on your own.

 We heard many incidents & habits of panthers who live in these jungles from the local who accompanied us along with the visit to one of panthers hide outs -Den!
 The quest finally ended!

-Don’t forget to check out write up on Jagat Shiromani temple
+Don’t forget to check out Jagat Shiromani temple

 The trail to Mariam Mahal is one of the best trekking places in Jaipur.